Popular 5-day trek connecting historical centers of regions Tusheti and Khevsureti.

 Parsma is a great spot for a lunch break - it's a really nice village with several impressive towers.

-In the afternoon, leave the jeep road behind and continue walking upstream, toward the Girevi.
+In the afternoon, leave the jeep road behind and continue walking by the river, toward the Girevi.
 The path sometimes leads on the rocks very close to the water,

 but keep going and stay on the left bank.
-In Girevi you will be approached by border guards and asked to fill in registration forms for trekking in the border area,
+In Girevi, you will need to visit a border guards post (lies by the river a little southwest of the village) and fill in registration forms for trekking in the border area.
+It could take 15-20 minutes.

 Not far behind Girevi village, Alazani valley splits into two.
 Follow the stream of river Kvakhidisitskali (valley to the right), the path is clearly visible.